-- 1. Call 911 and evacuate the vehicle immediately. - 2.
+- 1. Evacuate the vehicle immediately and call 911. - 2.
 After everyone is accounted for, check the fire to see if you can attempt to put it out. - 3.
 If it is large, or the fire is fuel-fed, get clear of the vehicle and have the Fire Department handle the emergency. - 4.
 Do not attempt to use water to put out the fire.
 Water can spread some types of fire, and electrocution is possible with an electrical fire.